-Conversely, even a quite broad definition of income, such as TPC’s “expanded cash income”, can be criticized as being too narrow because it omits in-kind benefits such as Medicare, Medicaid, and housing assistance, which can be large and significantly improve the well-being of recipient households.
+Conversely, even a quite broad definition of income, such as TPC’s “expanded cash income,” can be criticized as being too narrow because it omits in-kind benefits such as Medicare, Medicaid, and housing assistance, which can significantly improve recipient households’ well-being.

 Some argue that consumption, rather than income, should be used to rank households and measure tax burdens.
 Income is either consumed currently or saved for future consumption.
-A household’s current consumption measures current well-being, while savings will be included in the measure of their well-being in the future, when it is withdrawn to finance consumption.
-Focusing on current income overstates the well-being of current savers and understates the well-being of current dissavers.
+A household’s current consumption measures current well-being.
+Savings, meanwhile, are included in the measure of future well-being, when the household withdraws savings to finance consumption.
+Focusing on current income overstates current savers’ well-being and understates the well-being of current dissavers.

 Period of analysis

 Most distributional analyses focus on a single year, but some tax provisions have effects over multiple years.
-For example, contributions to a traditional IRA are deductible when made but taxable when withdrawn, and there is no tax on the earnings as they accrue.
+For example, contributions to a traditional individual retirement account (IRA) are deductible when made but taxable when withdrawn, and the earnings IRAs accrue are not taxed.
 An annual measure of tax burdens would only capture the effect of the contribution in one of these years, rather than measure the multiyear consequences of the IRA contribution.
-TPC and OTA use alternative annual measures for some multiyear provisions in their distributional analyses, but these measures rely on uncertain assumptions such as when taxable withdrawals begin and the rate at which to discount taxes paid in the future.
+TPC and OTA use alternative annual measures for some multiyear provisions in their distributional analyses, but these measures rely on uncertain assumptions, such as when taxable withdrawals begin and the rate at which to discount taxes paid in the future.

 In addition, a tax proposal may have provisions that phase in or phase out over time, or that are only temporary.
-Such temporal issues have been represented in standard distribution tables in various ways.
-Economists have prepared analyses for each year (or perhaps the beginning and end year) of a phase-in, phase-out, or temporary provision, or developed methods that reflect the present value of the provision over the budget period.
+Standard distribution tables have represented such temporal issues in various ways.
+Economists have prepared analyses for each year (or perhaps the beginning and end year) of a phase-in, phaseout, or temporary provision, or have developed methods that reflect the present value of the provision over the budget period.
 These approaches are all open to criticism.